RAG-CSIT321/templated_rag/README.md

-this is read me file
+second time this is read me file

  templated_rag